 \subsubsection{Universality of the symplectic elliptic Ginibre kernel}

-In this subsection we will prove the universality of all $k$-point correlation functions \eqref{eq:RkPf} in the symplectic elliptic Ginibre ensemble in the large-$N$ limit at strong non-Hermiticity close to the origin.
+In this subsection we will prove the universality of all $k$-point correlation functions \eqref{eq:RkPf} in the symplectic elliptic Ginibre ensemble, in the large-$N$ limit at strong non-Hermiticity close to the origin.
 Throughout this article we have considered weight functions that are $N$-independent.
-Therefore, at large-$N$ the eigenvalues condense on a droplet with $N$-dependent radius, in the case of our elliptic weight \eqref{eq:ell_weight} we have that (\cite[Thm.~2.1]{B-GC} applied to the result of \cite{HJS})
+Therefore, at large-$N$ the eigenvalues condense on a droplet with $N$-dependent radius, the support of the equilibrium measure.
+We refer to \cite{Ameur} for a discussion of the equilibrium problem for a general potential.
+In the case of our elliptic weight \eqref{eq:ell_weight}, we have that (\cite[Thm.~2.1]{B-GC} applied to the result of \cite{HJS}) yields

-The fact that in \autoref{thm:PKsopH} we take the limit of the kernel at arguments independent of $N$, and that we keep $\tau$ fixed, implies that we consider the limit at strong non-Hermiticity in the vicinity of the origin.
-To investigate the neighbourhood of a bulk (or edge) point we would have to scale the arguments as $z=\sqrt{2N} z_0$ with $\abs{z_0}$ of order unity.
-Yet a different scaling is applied in the weakly non-Hermitian limit \cite{FKS98}, when $\tau\to1$ at a rate depending on $N$, see \cite{FKS98,Kanzieper} for details.
+The fact that in \autoref{thm:PKsopH} we take the limit of the kernel at arguments independent of $N$, implies that we consider the vicinity of the origin.
+In contrast, to investigate the neighbourhood of a bulk (or edge) point, we would have to centre the arguments around this point $z=\sqrt{2N} z_0$, with $\abs{z_0}$ of order unity, and rescale accordingly.
+Furthermore, because we keep $\tau$ fixed when $N\to\infty$, this implies that we consider strong non-Hermiticity.

-Let us first quote the known result at maximal non-Hermiticity $\tau=0$ from \cite{Kanzieper}\footnote{Notice that there the mean level spacing is rescaled to unity, compared to $2\pi$ in our case.}, the symplectic Ginibre kernel at the origin.
-In that case we can read off from \autoref{Ginibreskernel} the matrix elements of the limiting kernel of $\kernel_N(z, u)$ in \eqref{eq:Kerneldef}, times the normalisation from the area measure
+Let us first quote the known result at maximal non-Hermiticity $\tau=0$ from \cite{Kanzieper}\footnote{Notice, that there the mean level spacing is rescaled to unity, compared to $2\pi$ in our case.}, the symplectic Ginibre kernel at the origin.
+In that case, from \autoref{Ginibreskernel} we can read off the matrix elements of the limiting kernel of $\kernel_N(z, u)$ in \eqref{eq:Kerneldef}, times the normalisation from the area measure